Leads are Everywhere. Can you Capture Them?

 Live chat has merit, but requires a knowledgeable person working the chat dashboard in real time.
 Still not ideal.

-This is where mobile lead capture can help.
+This is where mobile lead capture comes in.
 It involves a simple action (text a keyword), followed by an immediate response.

 The response can include text, images, audio, or video — whatever it takes to introduce your service to your lead.
 It’s the next best thing to being there.
 Think about it, even if a lead is driving around in their vehicle in the middle of night, they can hear your introduction / explainer podcast within seconds.
 That’s very powerful.
 And just the beginning.
 Since leads have opted-in, your branded educational material keeps on comin’.